Farheen Gani

 Graduates of the school’s master’s degree program have found employment with organizations like the Alabama Department of Forensic Sciences and Greensboro N.C.
 Police Department.

 Alabama State University in Montgomery also offers an MS in forensic science program.
-The program is housed within Alabama State University’s 50,000-square-foot Robert C. Hatch Forensic Science building, which has a moot courtroom, state-of-the-art forensic science laboratories, and classrooms.
-The program prepares students with science majors for entering and practicing in the forensic evidence examination field.
+The program is housed within the 50,000-square-foot Robert C. Hatch Forensic Science building, which has a moot courtroom, state-of-the-art forensic science laboratories, and classrooms.
+It prepares students with science majors for entering and practicing in the forensic evidence examination field.

-Made up of 42 credits, the curriculum includes courses such as principles of forensic toxicology; forensic biology; forensic chemistry; forensic analysis, crime scene investigation, ethics, and professional responsibilities; expert testimony in forensic science; forensic serology & DNA analysis; and chemistry and analysis of arson and explosives evidence.
+The 42-credit curriculum includes courses such as principles of forensic toxicology, forensic biology, forensic chemistry, forensic analysis, crime scene investigation, ethics, and professional responsibilities, expert testimony in forensic science, forensic serology and DNA analysis, and microbial forensics.

-Notably, Alabama State University also offers a bachelor of science program in forensic chemistry and a bachelor of science program in forensic biology.
+Notably, Alabama State University also offers a bachelor of science program in forensic chemistry, a bachelor of science program in forensic biology, and a bachelor of science program in criminal justice.

 Jacksonville State University’s Department of Criminal Justice and Forensic Investigation offers several programs related to forensic science.
 These include a bachelor of science program in criminal justice, a bachelor of science program in forensic investigation, a master of science program with a major in criminal justice, and an internship program for undergraduates.